grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 "By all means then."

 Captain Percy sat in one of the leather chairs and accepted a ceramic cup with mud-colored contents with one hand.
-With the other hand she took a metal clipboard with chipping black paint and oil-stained pages that Trinity was holding out to her.
+With the other hand she took a metal clipboard with chipping black paint and oil-stained pages that Miss Mai was holding out to her.
 She scanned it while taking her first sip of coffee.

 It was the best coffee Percy had had in months.

-Trinity lowered herself groaning into the chair opposite Percy.
+Miss Mai lowered herself groaning into the chair opposite Percy.

 "So you want us to transport magnetic mines?"
 Percy asked.

-"Please," said Trinity, "the shipping of mines is extremely restricted and mostly illegal.
+"Please," said Miss Mai, "the shipping of mines is extremely restricted and mostly illegal.
 These are magnetically-activated industrial explosives."

 "...For which the primary use would be mines, and thus still illegal to ship."